Ciprien24/HousePriceApproximationUsingLinearRegression/README.md

 ## Getting Started

-Before you run the code make sure that you have numpy and matplotlib installed You can do this by running the following commands in the terminal:
+Before you run the code make sure that you have numpy and matplotlib installed .You can do this by running the following commands in the terminal:
 ```
 pip install numpy
 pip install matplotlib